nf-core/website/markdown/developers/adding_pipelines.md

 team?!
 Not to worry, we're a friendly bunch.
 Let us know about the new pipeline, when you're ready we will create a fake pull-request against the first commit in the pipeline.
 This gives the PR review interface showing all code that you've written.
-We will go through everything and request and changes that we think are necessary until you're good to go.
+We will go through everything and request changes that we think are necessary until you're good to go.

 Common things that are flagged at this point are: